victronenergy/venus-docker-grafana-images/README.md

 This repo has two docker images:

 - Grafana, the Grafana Dashboard, code in `/Grafana`; very minimal
 - Server, the dashboard as well as data-transmitter, both written in nodejs.
-The data-transmitter function is the service that subscribes to MQTT and pushes the data into Influx.

 ## Server